PCSX2/pcsx2-net-www/content/guides/basic-setup/index.md

     - Works for all but the newest (9xxxx serial number with a date code larger than 8B) slim PS2s.
 Can be found online for ~10 USD.
 Minimal effort.
 2. FreeDVDBoot
     - Works for many slim models, and some phat models.
 Slight effort, but free.
+    - You will require a blank DVD for this method to work!
 3. Disc swap exploits
     - Technical in nature, involves hardware tampering.
 Guides can be found quickly by Googling.
 4. Mod chips